-In anticipation of National French Fry Day, why not make these astonishingly delicious–and nutritious!– battered and baked eggplant fries!
+In anticipation of National French Fry Day, why not make these astonishingly delicious–and nutritious!– baked chickpea flour eggplant fries!
 They are naturally grain-free, vegan, quick & easy to make, and have only 3 essential ingredients (eggplant, chickpea flour, & olive oil).
 Serve them with marinara sauce for an eggplant parm-style snack.

 I found out, several weeks ago, that this coming Friday (Friday the 13th, no less) is National French Fry Day.